Types of retaining wall

 4. 4

-Fill the space behind the wall with gravel or soil, and add any desired landscaping elements.
+Fill in the area behind the wall, compact the soil, and add any desired landscaping elements like plants or decorative features.

 Frequently Asked Questions